Ommo73/website-addons/website_hide_attribute/README.rst

  Checkboxes to hide attribute and sliders setting
 ==================================================

-The module add checkboxes to hide attribute and sliders setting
+The module adds checkboxes to hide attribute on common shop page.
+Also adds sliders setting

 Credits
 =======